EUDR reporting guide for traders (Updated Dec 2025)

 Step 1: Identify your role and obligations

 Start by verifying that you’re acting as a trader.
 Then confirm whether you qualify as an SME under the EUDR definition.
-This distinction is critical: SMEs have limited obligations, while non-SME traders must follow due diligence steps similar to operators.
-This determines which of the next steps apply to you.
+This distinction matters because traders of different sizes have different compliance obligations under the EUDR, and your classification determines which of the following steps apply to your company.

 Step 2: Understand your suppliers and EUDR products